MarekSzadkowski/Fixed-Assets-Register/README.md

 First run the program with the **config** parameter.
 It will create a settings file called settings.txt

-Then import data from a workbook, issuing ./main wb and/or ./main fa respectively.
+Then import data from a workbook, issuing `./main.py import-wb`.

+To create a Fixed Asset Document use `./main.py create-ducument serial`, where *serial* is the 6 digits you can take from the dump.

+You can also create documents for every record you have in your db - instead of *serial* use `--all`.

 As you saw above you may skip a parameter, in this case the program would call the report function which dumps the content of DB to the screen.
 However if no data exists yet, it stops with according message.

 ## TODO

-1. Search function
+1. Search function - not needed at the time being.

 ## Known issues